 In August 2018, the FASB issued guidance entitled "Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement."
-The guidance modifies the requirements on fair value measurements by removing, modifying, or adding to the disclosures.
+The guidance modifies the requirements on fair value measurements by removing, modifying or adding to the disclosures.
 This guidance becomes effective for interim and annual periods beginning after December 15, 2019.
 Early adoption is permitted and an entity is permitted to early adopt any removal or modified disclosures and delay adoption of the additional disclosures until their effective date.
-The adoption of this guidance will not impact the Association's financial condition or its results of operations, but will impact the fair value measurements disclosures.
 The Association early adopted the removal and modified disclosures during the fourth quarter of 2018.

 In August 2017, the FASB issued guidance entitled "Targeted Improvements to Accounting for Hedging Activities."
 The guidance better aligns an entity's risk management activities and financial reporting for hedging relationships through changes to both the designation and measurement guidance for qualifying hedging relationships and the presentation of hedge results.
 The amendments in this guidance require an entity to present the earnings effect of the hedging instrument in the same income statement line item in which the earnings effect of the hedged item is reported.
-This guidance also addresses the timing of effectiveness testing, qualitative and quantitative effectiveness testing, and components that can be excluded from effectiveness testing.
+This guidance also addresses the timing of effectiveness testing, qualitative and quantitative effectiveness testing and components that can be excluded from effectiveness testing.
 This guidance became effective for interim and annual periods beginning after December 15, 2018.
-The adoption of this guidance will not impact the Association's financial condition or disclosures.
+The adoption of this guidance has not impacted the Association's financial condition or disclosures.